EdPike365/GatsbyHeadStyleBoss/README.md

 - You have a normalize CSS file and a legacy core CSS file.
 They must always be enabled and come in the same order.
 - You have a _modifying_ CSS file for dark mode (and maybe more options).
 It is meant to overwrite some previous values.
 It can be enabled or disabled.
-- In the HSB config file, list the files in order of how they should cascade:
+- In the HSB config, list the files in order of how they should cascade:
   - normalize.css, use "always"
-  - yourtheme.css, use "always"
+  - coretheme.css, use "always"
+  - corethemeproxy.css, use "default"
   - yourdarkmode.css, use "dark"
+- corethemeproxy.css is an empty css file that just makes the interface work better if you are using multi theme selection.
 - Add HSB_Components DarkModeToggle to a page.
 - When dark mode is activated, the dark CSS **cascades** over the core like it was meant to in the days of yore.
 The JS code on the html page handles everything.
-- You can optionally add React components like the ToggleDarkMode component.
+- You can optionally add other React components.
 If you use your own toggler, it has to work with `HSB_Context`.

 ## Notes For Hackers

 - You can manually add all, or some additional, style elements to the head (e.g. the Gatsby html.js template file).
-They need to follow the element attribute patterns as they would have appeared in the JSON config file.
-Formeost they must contain the HSB id prefix from the config file.
+They need to follow the element attribute patterns as they would have appeared in the HSB config.
+Formeost they must contain the HSB id prefix from the config.
 - HSBModel has methods to enable or disable styles based on ID or use types.
 Use them to micromanage style state without selectors and also to make sure the HSB components update as expected.

-## General Default Rules:

-- All styles appear on the page in the order that they are listed in the config.
-- All styles marked `always` will be `enabled` at all times.
-- **Non** `always` styles are called options.
-Only one option can be enabled at time by default.
-If they have no special `use` add `alternate`.
-- Functions on HSBModel are available to let you get around the default behavior.

-> If you have a large core CSS file that you always want enabled, _and_ you want simple StyleSelector options for, say, a dark mode style, create an empty CSS file with the desired name for the default to proxy for the `use` = `always` core file.

-### On Initial Page Load:
+### Life Cylce and Events:

 - Javascript file on page runs before first render.
 It is blocking.
 - It reads the page for specially id'd style elements and enter them into HSBModel object.